 An estimated 40.3 million men, women, and children were victims of modern slavery on any given day in 2016 (International Labour Office & Walk Free Foundation, 2017).
 Of these, an estimated 24.9 million people were in forced labour and 15.4 million people were living in a forced marriage.
 The current Global Estimates do not cover all forms of modern slavery; for example, organ trafficking, child soldiers, or child marriage that could also constitute forced marriage are not able to be adequately measured at this time (Global Slavery Index, 2018).

-Current estimates by the Home Office (2014) suggest that there are 13,000 men, women and children known to have been trafficked into or in the UK, for:
+The most current estimate of the scale of modern slavery in the UK was produced by the Home Office in 2014 (Home Office, 2017).
+The report suggests that there are 13,000 men, women and children known to have been trafficked into or in the UK, for:

 What to do if you spot the signs

 If you suspect that a person is a victim of slavery, this is a safeguarding issue.

 You should trust and act on your professional instinct that something is not quite right.
 It is usually a combination of triggers, an inconsistent story and a pattern of symptoms that may cause you to suspect trafficking.